shampy911/best-pineapple/content/pages/index.md

-          me in achieving my dreams.I highly recommend this team.You guys turned my dreams into reality.I know this is just the beginning of a long journey that i will take.I never imagined that the decision will be that fast.I thank god that he led me to your team.The staff was all kind and accommodating.Special thanks to Sir Rajnish and Sonal Mam.
+          me in achieving my dreams.I highly recommend this team.You guys turned my dreams into reality.I know this is just the beginning of a long journey that i will take.I never imagined that the decision will be that fast.
+I thank god that he led me to your team.The staff was all kind and accommodating.Special thanks to Sir Rajnish and Sonal Mam.
           All the best to Abroad Heights.
       - author: Aubrey Hoover